-- 4.12 In order to forecast the windfall completions over the next 5 years, the average number of windfall houses completed per annum over the plan period (170) was taken as a starting point as this reflects recent trends in the local housing market.
-The expected completion figure over the next 5 years was reduced from this figure to 158, to take account of the number of dwellings completed on garden land (calculated to be 7%), which the NPPF states should not be accounted for. - 4.13 The average of 158 completions was reduced further to better reflect the factors influencing the rate of delivery windfall described in paragraph 4.9 above.
-No trends are clear in the historical delivery of windfalls, however, it is considered that there will be an overall reduced rate of delivery on windfall sites, as large-scale unallocated sites outside of the development limits are resisted when the Site Allocations Local Plan is adopted in 2019. - 4.14 Table 4 shows that windfall completions on sites of 50+ dwellings have mostly occurred in Designated Service Villages and Secondary Villages over the course of the plan period.
+- 4.14 In order to forecast the windfall completions over the next 5 years, the average number of windfall houses completed per annum over the plan period (194) was taken as a starting point as this reflects recent trends in the local housing market.
+The expected completion figure over the next 5 years was reduced from this figure to 182, to take account of the number of dwellings completed on garden land (calculated to be 6%), which the NPPF states should not be accounted for. - 4.15 The average of 182 completions was reduced further to better reflect the factors influencing the rate of delivery windfall described in paragraph 4.9 above.
+No trends are clear in the historical delivery of windfalls, however, it is considered that there will be an overall reduced rate of delivery on windfall sites, as large-scale unallocated sites outside of the development limits are resisted when a Local Plan with housing allocations is adopted. - 4.16 Table 4 shows that windfall completions on sites of 50+ dwellings have mostly occurred in Designated Service Villages and Secondary Villages over the course of the plan period.
 It is not anticipated that, after the adoption of the Site Allocations Local Plan, such sites in these locations will continue to come forward over the remainder of the plan period.
-In total these sites have contributed 400 dwellings over the Core Strategy plan period so far, an average of 57 dwellings per year.
-Therefore 57 dwellings have been subtracted from the average of 158 to give a projected 101 dwellings per annum. - 4.15 The projection for the predicted average rate of 101 completions per annum can be seen in table 5 below.
+In total these sites have contributed 539 dwellings over the Core Strategy plan period so far, an average of 67 dwellings per year.
+Therefore 67 dwellings have been subtracted from the average of 182 to give a projected 115 dwellings per annum. - 4.17 The projection for the predicted average rate of 115 completions per annum can be seen in table 5 below.
 This method prevents any double counting of windfall plots with existing permissions, as windfall plots are only projected as if they were first given planning permission in the year 2018-19.
-Lead-in times are also factored into the projection (as per the 2018 SHLAA) so no windfalls are provided in the first 2 years of the plan period.
-The total cumulative completions from windfalls over the first 5 years is 303.
+Lead-in times are also factored into the projection (as per the 2019 SHLAA) so no windfalls are provided in the first 2 years of the plan period.
+The total cumulative completions from windfalls over the first 5 years are 345.